JuanVilla424/aws-ngfw-security-automations/README.md

 ![Status](https://img.shields.io/badge/Status-Development-blue.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 Welcome to the **AWS NGFW Security Automations** repository!
-This project provides a robust and flexible CI/CD pipeline setup using GitHub Actions, tailored for project using Python for backend, node frontend, docker-compose or Dockerfile.
-Leverage this template to automate your development workflow, from testing and building to deployment and monitoring.
+This project offers a comprehensive and automated solution for deploying Virtual Private Clouds (VPCs) with integrated network firewalls on AWS on non AWS Organization member accounts.
+Designed to streamline the setup and management of secure network infrastructures, this template leverages Infrastructure as Code (IaC) tools to ensure consistency, scalability, and ease of maintenance.

 ## 📚 Table of Contents